ankita1909/vulnerabilities_with_keyword_unsafe/Readme.md

 - Null Pointer dereferencing
 - Buffer Overread
 - Defied Immutability: variable a is declared immutable, still the value is updated using the pointer reference to a in an `unsafe` block.

+The project can be run on `Cypress PSOC6 062 WIFI BT` board using Visual Studio Code.
+The `launch.json` contains the required setting for debugging the code.